-•The COVID-19 pandemic is impacting the availability of routine materials for our business, which has caused us to spend significant effort in sourcing alternatives and otherwise modifying our activities, and it may have even more pronounced and significant impact on our activities in the future.
-For example, difficulties in sourcing filters used in our manufacturing operations have resulted in modified manufacturing schedules and additional development work to qualify alternatives, which has affected our manufacturing operations.
-While these effects have not yet impacted availability of preclinical or clinical materials, it is possible that further such difficulties my result in delays in initiating or conducting our clinical trials.
+•The COVID-19 pandemic continues to impact our business, which has caused us to spend significant effort in modifying our activities, and it may have even more pronounced and significant impact on our activities in the future.
+While these effects have not yet impacted availability of preclinical or clinical materials, it is possible that such difficulties in the future may result in delays in initiating or conducting our clinical trials.

-•We will need substantial additional funds to advance development of our product candidates and failure to obtain timely funding, may force us to delay, limit or terminate our product development programs, commercialization efforts or other operations.
+•We will need substantial additional funds to advance development of our product candidates and failure to obtain sufficient funding, may force us to delay, limit or terminate our product development programs, commercialization efforts or other operations.
+Continued unfavorable conditions in the capital markets may pose difficulties to us in accessing additional capital on reasonable, or even any, terms to continue our product and platform development or other operations.
+In addition, market volatility, high levels of inflation and interest rate fluctuations may increase our cost of capital or otherwise restrict our access to potential sources of future liquidity.

-•Our product candidates are in early stages of development and may fail or suffer delays that materially and adversely affect their commercial viability.

-•Our business is dependent on the success of our product candidates based on our proprietary XpressCF[®] and XpressCF+[®] platforms and, in particular, our proprietary product candidates, STRO-001 and STRO-002.
+•Our product candidates are in early stages of development and may fail, be impacted by competitive products or suffer delays that materially and adversely affect their commercial viability.
+Our business is dependent on the success of our product candidates based on our proprietary XpressCF[®] and XpressCF+[®] platforms and, in particular, our proprietary product candidates, STRO-001 and STRO-002.

-•If we do not achieve our projected development goals in the time frames we announce and expect, the commercialization of our products may be delayed and, as a result, our stock price may decline.
+•If we do not achieve our development goals in the time frames we anticipate and project, the commercialization of our products may be delayed and, as a result, our stock price may decline.